freckle/freckle-app/README.md

 # freckle-app

-Haskell application toolkit used by Freckle (formerly Front Row).
+Haskell application toolkit used at Freckle.

 ---